Karen Carpenter: Personal life

 Carpenter had a complicated relationship with her parents.
-They had hoped that Richard's musical talents would be recognized and that he would enter the music business but were not prepared for Karen's success.
+The family moved to Los Angeles from Connecticut for Richard to enter the music business, but was not aware of Karen's musical talent.
 She continued to live with them until 1974.
-In 1976, Carpenter bought two Century City apartments that she combined into one; the doorbell chimed the opening notes of "We've Only Just Begun".
+In 1976, Carpenter bought two Century City apartments that she combined into one, and the doorbell chimed the opening notes of "We've Only Just Begun."
 She collected Disney memorabilia and liked to play softball and baseball.
-Growing up, she had played baseball with other children on the street and was picked before her brother for games.
+As a child, she had played baseball with other children on the street and was selected before her brother for games.
 She studied baseball statistics carefully and became a fan of the New York Yankees.
 In the early 1970s, she became the pitcher on a celebrity all-star softball team.

-Petula Clark, Olivia Newton-John, and Dionne Warwick were her celebrity friends.
-While she was enjoying success as a female drummer in what was primarily an all-male occupation, Carpenter's ideas were not in line with the women's liberation movement, saying she felt a wife should cook for her husband because men were not good at cooking and that when married, this was what she planned to do.
+Carpenter's celebrity friends included Petula Clark, Olivia Newton-John, and Dionne Warwick.
+While she was enjoying success as a female drummer in what was primarily an all-male occupation, Carpenter's ideas were not in line with the women's liberation movement, saying that she felt that a wife should cook for her husband because men were unskilled at cooking and that she planned to do so when she married.

-In early interviews, Carpenter showed no interest in marriage or dating, believing that a relationship would not survive constant touring, adding "as long as we're on the road most of the time, I will never marry".
-In 1976, she said the music business made it hard to meet people and that she refused to just marry someone for the sake of it.
-Carpenter admitted to Olivia Newton-John that she longed for a happy marriage and family.
-She later dated several notable men, including Mike Curb, Tony Danza, Terry Ellis, Mark Harmon, Steve Martin, and Alan Osmond.
+In early interviews, Carpenter showed no interest in marriage or dating.
+She believed that a relationship would not survive constant touring, adding "as long as we're on the road most of the time, I will never marry."
+In 1976, she said that the music business created difficulty in meeting people and that she refused to wed simply for the sake of being married.
+Carpenter admitted to Newton-John that she longed for a happy marriage and family.
+She later dated several notable men including Mike Curb, Tony Danza, Terry Ellis, Tom Bahler, Mark Harmon, Steve Martin, Alan Osmond, and Bill Hudson.
 After a whirlwind romance, she married real-estate developer Thomas James Burris on August 31, 1980, in the Crystal Room of The Beverly Hills Hotel.
 Burris, divorced with an 18-year-old son, was nine years her senior.
-A few days prior to the ceremony, Karen was taped singing a new song, "Because We Are in Love", and the tape was played for guests during the wedding ceremony.
+A few days prior to the ceremony, Carpenter was taped singing a new song, "Because We Are in Love", and the tape was played for guests during the wedding ceremony.
 The song, written by her brother and John Bettis, was released in 1981.
 The couple settled in Newport Beach.